braden-w/powerschool-grader/README.md

 # Usage

-On any Powerschool grade page, click the bookmark created above.
-You will now see a modal showing your grade among categories, as well as options to add or subtract points to see how they affect your grade.
+1. On any Powerschool grade page, click the bookmark created above.
+2. You will now see a modal showing your grade among categories.
+3. Optionally, you add or subtract points to see how they affect your grade.